tholumuzikhuboni/PulseRobot/README.md

 ## How can I edit this code?

-There are several ways of editing your application.
+There are several ways of how you can edit this code.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/35d72d2e-6e25-40e5-9b0c-c0d1a7c1b727) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**